 Introduction to Regression Testing

 In a software application, when there are new changes made in the existing system or a new feature is added to the application, it is essential to test the application modules that are impacted by this new requirement, and this type of testing is known as Regression Testing.
 For this testing, there are no new test cases designed.
-Instead, a cluster of test cases are picked from the prior test execution which are applicable for testing the affected application modules.
-Most of the times, this is carried out using an Automation Testing tool.
+Instead, a cluster of test cases is picked from the prior test execution which is applicable for testing the affected application modules.
+Most of the time, this is carried out using an Automation Testing tool.

 When does Regression Testing Occur?

 It is required to do when there is any performance issue and it has been fixed.
 There is defect fixing or bug fix, change in requirement, modification of code, and newly added feature to the product or software.
 The regression testing has to be done for the last-minute deployments and changes done to software or application in production or any other environment.

 The test cases are mainly selected on the basis: